To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 Prowess Test: Prowess tests jumping, fighting, tracking and action in general.
 Adventurer describes the action and Bearer chooses Prowess to add as a bonus to the Test.

 Defense Test: Defense tests reflexes, resilience willpower and endurance.
-When character is directly threatened Bearer chooses Defense to add as a bonus to the Test.
+When the character is directly threatened Bearer chooses Defense to add as a bonus to the Test.

-Burden Test: Burden Tests are made to test characters ability to resist significant setbacks; Curses, panic or starvation.
+Burden Test: Burden Tests are made to test characters ability to resist significant setbacks, Curses, panic or starvation.
 Bearer chooses the Defense to add as a bonus to the Test.
+Difficulty of Burden Tests is increased by characters current Burden.

 Bonuses